sammlapp/streamlit_installable/README.md

 - navigate between pages with p (previous) and n (next) (no modifier keys)
 - activate the previous or next clip

+## Known bugs

+If you find yourself in this situation, click Cancel on the file dialogue.
+If you see a big red error message, use R or cmd/ctrl+R to refresh the web page.
+Worst case scenario, go to the command line where you started the streamlit app, cancel it with ctrl+c, then re-start.
+Unsaved changes to annotations will be lost.

+If you open a file selection window, then open another one before the first one is closed, things will break.

 ## Bugs and feature requests
 Post bugs and feature requests to the Issues page on this repo